zim32/docker-hub-openvpn/README.md

 If you need another user certificate just repeat steps 4-7. **Don't forget to change user name and email in generated certificate**

 There are two important files: **/root/server.append.conf** and **/root/user.append.ovpn**.
 Content from this files is appended to
 */etc/openvpn/server.conf* and */root/user.template.ovpn* respectively **during step 3**.
-Use them (create and mount inside container) if you want to add some configuration to your server or client configuration (f.e. to push custom routes etc.)
+Use them (create and mount inside container) if you want to add some configuration to all your server or all clients configuration (f.e. to push custom routes etc.)

+#### Profiles

+There are also so called client **profiles**.
+They are located in folder /root/profiles/**profile_name**.ovpn, where profile_name is first argument of usercert command.
+This files will be appended while generating client's certificates.
+Two profiles exists by default: all-traffic and local-only.

+The first one will redirect all client's traffic to OpenVPN server.
+The second one is for vpn network only.

+You can mount /root/profiles folder and add custom profiles if you want.

+#### Notes

 Nothing is mounted by default in this container.
 So if you want to persist you configuration you can mount /etc/openvpn directory to persist container recreation.
+But **keep this folder is a safe place** in this case.

 By default client-to-client is disabled.
 If you need it use /root/server.append.conf file.
 Put "client-to-client" there.